cloudmesh/technologies/chapters/tech/heroku.md

 becoming a top PaaS provider.
 Heroku now supports Ruby, Java, Scala, Node.js, Python and Clojure [@fa18-523-84-Heroku-1].

 The projects that use Heroku does not need infrastructure support as the platform also manages the hardware and servers.
 Several programming languages are supported by Heroku.
 Polymorphism and scalability are what makes Heroku preferable for smaller projects, Heroku uses a service model which is free and uses tired service packages for complex projects.
 It is based on a managed container called dynos.
 The integration of the data service is done with Heroku’s ecosystem.
 This data service enables the running of the modern applications [@fa18-523-84-Heroku-2].

 Heroku has several add-ons.
 To analyze hosted applications logs, its events etc, Heroku uses one of its add-on which is called the Treasure Data Hadoop.
 “Treasure Data toolbelt can be installed along with Heroku plugin to manage treasure Data Hadoop on Heroku” [@fa18-523-84-Heroku-3].
-Treasure data collects, stores and analyzes large amount of data immediately.
+Treasure data collects,stores and analyzes large amount of data immediately.
 This also helps in maintaining a log of the events.
 Typical uses cases are for:

 -	Conversion path analysis
 -	Ranking calculation